uniplaces/ember-cli-uniq/CONTRIBUTING.md

 ## Tests

-Please make sure that the tests all pass by running `ember test`.
+Please make sure that the tests all pass by running `npm run test`.
 If you add a new functionality and/or component, always add tests for it.

 ## Update the website & documentation